project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 ## Upgrading Sunbird Services

-   1.Pull the latest code of `project-sunbird/sunbird-devops` from the master branch.
+   1.Pull the latest code of `project-sunbird/sunbird-devops` from its master branch

    2.It is recommended to take a full backup of all the databases before updating the schema

-   3.Follow the steps [here](developer-docs/installation/medium_scale_deploy/#taking-a-back-up-of-database-servers) to take the backup
+   3.Follow the steps [here](developer-docs/upgrading/#backup-and-restore-of-sunbird-databases) to take the backup

    4.Run the command `./sunbird-install.sh`